mkaapu/vm-utility/README.md

 # vm-utility
 This repository is just a collection of VM launch and configuration utility tools for scripting and automation.
-Scripts are written with Bash and tested on Ubuntu Linux distributions.
+Scripts are written in Bash and tested on Ubuntu Linux distributions.
+Note that some of the tools need to be exectuted either with superuser privilidges or as root user to complete some administrative commands.

 ## Setup
-The setup script will copy vm-utility tools to */usr/bin/local* so they will be available for all users and other tools (although some scripts needs superuser privilidges to execute).
-So to clone and setup tools, run:
+The setup script will copy vm-utility tools to */usr/bin/local* so they will be available for all users and other tools.

+To clone and install tools, run:
 ```
 git clone https://github.com/mkaapu/vm-utility.git
-vm-utility/setup
+sudo vm-utility/setup
 ```
-The setup tool has also interactive mode with -i option which will prompt before owerwriting any existing files.
+The setup tool can be executed more interactively with -i option which allows prompt before owerwriting any existing files.

-## mp-tools for multipass (multipass directory)
+## Tools to enhance Multipass
 The **multipass** directory contans bash scripts to extend the usability, scripting and automation possiblities of the [Multipass](https://multipass.run/) tool.

 ### mp-ssh